wormhole-foundation/wormhole-docs/learn/glossary.md

 ## Guardian

-A [Guardian](/learn/infrastructure/guardians/){target=\_blank} is one of the 19 parties running validators in the Guardian Network that contributes to the VAA multisig.
+A [Guardian](/learn/infrastructure/guardians/){target=\_blank} is one of the 19 parties running validators in the Guardian Network contributing to the VAA multisig.

 ## Guardian Network